 A butter factory was established in Temuka in 1883, and a cheese factory at Geraldine in 1884.
 Dairy exports through the port of Timaru increased fivefold between 1911 and 1927.
-More butter factories were built in Waimate and Timaru and cheese factories in Clandeboye, Ōrari and Milford.
+More butter factories were built in Waimate and Timaru, and cheese factories in Clandeboye, Ōrari and Milford.

 Before refrigeration, surplus stock was disposed of in boiling-down and meat-preserving works at Pleasant Point, Washdyke and Milford.
 The South Canterbury Refrigerating Company, formed in 1883, built a freezing works near Timaru in 1885.
-In January 1886 the first cargo of frozen meat was sent directly from Timaru to the United Kingdom.
+In January 1886 its first cargo of frozen meat was sent directly from Timaru to the United Kingdom.

-The works were rebuilt in the 1890s, re-opening as the Smithfield Works in 1898.
+The works were rebuilt in the 1890s, reopening as the Smithfield Works in 1898.
 In 1904, the Christchurch-based Canterbury Frozen Meat Company built a second South Canterbury works at Pareora.

 In the 19th century New Zealand flax was cut and milled at Waimate, Winchester and Fairlie, but the last significant shipment of flax fibre left in 1906.

-Wool was scoured at Washdyke from the days of the early runs and a woollen mill was built in Timaru.
+Wool was scoured at Washdyke from the days of the early runs, and a woollen mill was built in Timaru.